This page provides information about the settings available for Cloud SQL instances.

 - You can add specific IP addresses or ranges of addresses to

 - Activation policy

-- Cloud SQL flags
+- Database flags

 Impact of changing instance settings

-Changing the number of CPUs, memory size, or the zone of the instance results in the instance going offline for several minutes.
-You should plan to make these kind of changes when your application can handle an outage of this length.
+For most instance settings, Cloud SQL applies the change immediately and connectivity to the instance is unaffected.Changing the number of CPUs, memory size, or the zone of the instance results in the instance going offline for several minutes.
+Plan to make these kinds of changes when your application can handle an outage of this length.

-Learn how to edit your instance.
+- Learn how to edit your instance.

 - Learn more about database flags.

 - Learn how to authorize IP access for your instance.